Hobbled by chip, other shortages, GM profit slides 40% in Q2

 The company’s liquidity, measured by cash and available credit lines, fell by more than 10% since the end of the year to $33 billion.

-Jacobson said the cash burn was temporary, much of it caused by timing of expenditures in the second quarter, including increased capital investment.
+Jacobson said the cash burn was temporary, much of it caused by timing of expenditures, including increased capital investment.
 The company started the quarter thinking it would produce more vehicles than it did, he said.
-“Essentially all of those vehicles will come back in the second half,” he said, adding that demand remains strong.
+“Essentially all of those vehicles will come back in the second half,” he said.

+More patience will be needed before GM shares, which are down over 40% this year, turn a corner, wrote CFRA Analyst Garrett Nelson.

+“We now see full-year results coming in at the lower end of guidance as it struggles with inflation, supply chain issues, and weaker volumes than a year ago,” Nelson wrote.

 Also Tuesday, GM announced that is has commitments for all the raw materials needed to reach its goal of building 1 million electric vehicles per year by the end of 2025.